Wait... Who Am I?

 I am from Keith and Julie, who are from John and Elaine.

-From grandma’s corn, home cooked meals, and cookies baked with love.
+From grandma’s corn, home cooked meals, and cookies baked

 I am from the ear grandpa lost to a motorcycle accident.